mvietri/Edgee/README.md

 # Edgee

-Colored battery and notifications indicator using the notch's edges.
+Colored battery indicator using the notch's edges.
 At glance.

 # An early-stage work in progress